 Now for some "only in Boston" kind of fun.

-Head over to Boston Common's Frog Pond, rent skates, and go ice skating right in the heart of the city, with Beacon Hill's brownstone mansions in the background.
+Head over to Boston Common's Frog Pond, rent skates, and go ice skating at night in the heart of the city, surrounded by brightly colored holiday lights shining from nearby trees.

 Afterwards, treat yourself to steaming cups of hot chocolate at the on-site snack bar.